stevemar/open-source-cloud-guide/docs/DEFINITIONS.md

 # Definitions

-## Common definition

-* Not canonical but to help level set discussions
-* Information for more detail definition provided
-* Common agreed-upon in industry

 ## Hybrid-cloud

 * Ability and flexibility of running parts or all of your cloud solution and services on premise and / or on a public cloud